 HPE Data Management Framework 100PB 3-server Base System 5yr Subscription E-LTU

 HPE DMF7 automates data movement between tiers in a storage hierarchy, e.g. between flash and disk.
-Administrators and users can also use HPE DMF7 to move files between file systems, for example when files must be moved from storage that is being retired.
-Improves utilization of expensive, high performance storage by automatically moving stale data to lower cost storage tiers, creating a virtual storage space under the file system that appears to scale beyond the physical capacity.
+Administrators and users can also use HPE DMF7 to move files between file systems, e.g. when files must be moved from storage that is being retired.
+HPE DMF7 improves utilization of expensive, high performance storage by automatically moving files to lower cost storage tiers, creating a virtual storage space that appears to scale beyond the physical capacity.

 SKU # R1C89AAE